juju/docs/src/en/getting-started-jaas.md

 <td align="center" valign="center" border-width="0px" >
 <img src="./media/jaas-model-list.png" alt="description here" />
 <br />
-Click the model name to select the model you want to manage from the list.
+Click the model name to select the model you want to manage from the list
 </td>

 <td align="center" valign="center" border-width="0px">
 <img src="./media/jaas-destroy-model.png" alt="description here" />
 <br />
-From the options that are revealed, click Destroy model.
+From the options that are revealed, click "Destroy model" - you will be asked to confirm this step
 </td>

 </tr>